 The ManageBusinessIdentifier interface is bound to an HTTP SOAP 1.1 transport.

-See a WSDL for this in “Appendix B: WSDLs”.
+The WSDL files are published together with this specification.

 Security

-The service is secured at the transport level with a two-way SSL/TLS connection.
-The requestor must authenticate using a client certificate issued for use in the infrastructure by a trusted third-party.
-For example, in the Peppol infrastructure, a Peppol certificate will be issued to the participants when they have signed peering agreements and live up to the stated requirements.
-The server must reject SSL/TLS clients that do not authenticate with a certificate issued under the Peppol root.
+The service is secured at the transport level with a two-way TLS connection.
+The requestor must authenticate using a client certificate (mTLS) issued for use in the infrastructure by a trusted third-party.
+In the Peppol Network, a Peppol SMP certificate will be issued to the participants when they have signed the Service Provider agreements and live up to the stated requirements.
+The server must reject TLS clients that do not authenticate with a certificate issued under the Peppol root CA.

 ManageServiceMetadata service - binding

-Service Metadata Publishers use this interface to create or update metadata such as the endpoint address for retrieval of metadata about specific participant services.
+SMPs use this interface to create or update metadata such as the endpoint address for retrieval of metadata about specific participant services.

 The ManageServiceMetadata service is provided in the form of a SOAP-based Web service.